Intercultural Competency

 Rescheduling or cancelling your test

-• You will be eligible for a refund of 75% of your test fee if you cancel a test more than 2 days before the test date.
+You are eligible for a refund of 75% of your test fee if you cancel your test at least 1 hour prior to the scheduled start time.

 Candidate instructions